Feel My Pulse

 Feel My Pulse is a 1928 American silent comedy film directed by Gregory La Cava and starring Bebe Daniels.

 A copy of Feel My Pulse is preserved in the Library of Congress archives.

+On January 1, 2024, Feel My Pulse entered the Public domain in the United States.

 Plot

 Barbara Manning (Daniels) is a wealthy hypochondriac who inherits a sanatorium and finds love and adventure.